How to Properly Set Up Google Analytics for WooCommerce

 exactmetrics-best-wordpress-plugin-for-google-analytics

-But do note that you’ll need ExactMetrics Pro plan for configuring eCommerce tracking.
+Head to the pricing page to get started.
+Do note that you’ll need an ExactMetrics Pro plan for configuring eCommerce tracking.

-To install the addon, go to your WordPress dashboard and then go to ExactMetrics » Addons.
-Next, go to eCommerce and click Install.
+Next, we need to enable eCommerce tracking in ExactMetrics.
+To install the addon, go to your WordPress dashboard and click ExactMetrics » Addons.
+Next, find eCommerce and click Install.
 The addon will automatically install and activate.

 install exactmetrics ecommerce addon woocommerce conversion tracking